 In Whitmire, however, the average commute to work is quite long.
 On average, people spend 31.09 minutes each day getting to work, which is significantly higher than the national average.

-Whitmire is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Whitmire doesn't have a public transportation system that people use for their commute.

-The rate of college-level education in Whitmire is quite a bit lower than the national average among all cities of 21.84%: just 11.48% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Whitmire with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.48% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Whitmire in 2022 was $22,772, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
 This equates to an annual income of $91,088 for a family of four.
 However, Whitmire contains both very wealthy and poor people as well.